yukonmakesgames/blankit/README.md

 It's my way of giving back to the community!

-# About
+# 📔 About 🤔

 The idea here is you can just add Blankit to your project, click a few buttons, type some words, and boom, you have a lot of basic systems, such as saving data, loading scenes, and achievements built in!

 This README will be fleshed out soon when I have more to show, but feel free to star and watch to get updates on when this addon comes to life!

-Features in-development:
+# 🛠️ Features 🏗️

+> ⚠️ These features are in active development and are **NOT** promised for v1!

 - Game configurations so you can build and maintain a demo and showcase version all in one project file!
+[WIP 🏗️]
 - Smooth scene loading with support for pre-built or custom transitions!
+[WIP 🏗️]
 - A full saving system allowing you to store your player's data and options in JSON formatted save files!
+[WIP 🏗️]
 - An achievement system with a backup local save file for API call failures.
+[WIP 🏗️]
 - Remote Configurations that you can host on your website that Blankit will automatically download and allow you to pull from on launch.
+[WIP 🏗️]
 - An API Handling system that allows you to plug-and-play SDKs after building the initial connection.
+[WIP 🏗️]
 - A full localization tool allowing you to setup loc terms, export to csv files, and import back into Blankit!
+[WIP 🏗️]
 - Pausing and time management.
+[WIP 🏗️]
 - And more!
 (If I or you can think of anything!)